DrylandEcology/rSOILWAT2/README.md

 There is no graphical user interface, help pages and available documentation may be out of date, and you will need to write your own tools to analyse outputs.

-Note, the branch 'master' is currently not active and there are no releases so far.
+Note, the branch 'master' is deployable and is released with version numbers.

 If you make use of this model, please cite appropriate references, and we would like to hear about your particular study (especially a copy of any published paper).